Why Jozo Simunovic's tackle on Kenny Miller wasn't a foul

 He also comes in at a slight angle, which does make it a cleaner tackle.
 If he went in head-on, chances are he would have gone right through Miller on the follow, and then the referee would have been left with a big decision to make.

-In the end, the contact is actually from Simunovic’s body, as his forearm goes into Miller’s knee when the Rangers striker is already in the air (Image Two, above).
+In the end, the contact is actually from Simunovic’s body, as his forearm goes into Miller’s knee when the Rangers striker is already in the air (Image Two, below).
 Miller goes flying because of this, which is what makes the challenge look worse than it actually is.

 Referee John Beaton could have stopped play for the force of the challenge alone.
 Sometimes you’ll see referees doing this just to calm down the player involved, or the game as a whole.
 However, that would have put Beaton in an awkward position.
 People would have asked why he didn’t give a card given that he awarded the foul.